eficode-academy/rf-advanced-web-katas/exercises/03-xpath-intro.md

 alternative locators for our elements.

 This is where XPaths step in.
-Sure enough, there are other locators with SeleniumLibrary than XPaths and IDs, but quite often using an XPath is the only way to find a truly unique identifier for an element.
+Sure enough, there are other locators with SeleniumLibrary and Browser than XPaths and IDs, but quite often using an XPath is the only way to find a truly unique identifier for an element.

 A trick with XPaths is to get a locator which is accurate enough to get